Fadelkaadan/Portfolio/README.md

 ## Welcome to my personal website

-This is where you can learn about my interests and programming skills.
+This is where you can learn about my interests and programming skills.<br />
 The website has multiple sections about different things.

 Enjoy :)